INTRO

 WhidbeyHealth is committed to ensuring our patients get the hospital care they need regardless of ability to pay for that care.
 You may qualify for free or discounted care based on family size and income, even if you have health insurance.
 When possible, we encourage you to ask for financial help before receiving medical treatment.

 What Is Covered?
-For emergency and other appropriate hospital-based services, we provide free care and financial assistance/charity care to eligible patients on a sliding-scale basis, with discounts ranging from 50 to 100 percent, after July 1, 2022.
+For emergency and other appropriate hospital-based services, we provide free care and financial assistance/charity care to eligible patients on a sliding-scale basis, with discounts ranging from 50 to 100 percent.

 How to Apply: Any patient may apply to receive financial assistance/charity care by submitting an application and providing supporting documentation.